-The pollen sequence from MD96-2098 presented here covers the period between 24 and 190 ka and provides an integrated picture of past regional vegetation changes in southwestern Africa.
+The pollen sequence from MD96-2098 presented here covers the period between 24 and 190 thousand years before present (ka) and provides an integrated picture of past regional vegetation changes in southwestern Africa.
 Southwestern Africa refers here to the western half of South Africa and Namibia that is drained by the Orange River.
 We compare vegetation-based atmospheric changes with independent climatic markers from the same marine sequence, along with other regional records for oceanic conditions and global ice dynamics, to reconstruct atmospheric and oceanic configurations around southern Africa for MIS 6, 5, 4 and 3.

 Modern environmental setting

 The southwestern part of the African continent (Atlantic side) is influenced by the seasonal migration of the subtropical front and the southern westerlies that bring precipitation during the austral-winter months (Beal et al., 2011).
 Precipitation in southwestern Africa is additionally controlled by the cold Benguela current and wind-driven upwelling that results in aridity on the adjacent continent (Stuut and Lamy, 2004).
 In the Indian Ocean, warm waters from the Agulhas current (Beal and Bryden, 1999) and austral-summer heat enhance evaporation and result in relatively high precipitation in southeastern Africa and the interior of the continent (Fig.1).
 Austral-summer precipitation is also linked to the position of tropical low pressure systems (e.g. ITCZ) and reduced subtropical high pressure (Tyson and Preston-Whyte, 2000).
 As tropical low-pressure systems migrate northwards during the austral winter, subtropical high pressure significantly reduces austral-summer precipitation in southern Africa.
 This climatic configuration broadly determines the vegetation distribution in southern Africa.

-Phytogeographical regions were initially classified by (White, 1983; Goldblatt, 1978), and later revisited and described into seven biome units by (Rutherford, 1997).
+The vegetation of southern Africa was initially classified into phytogeographical regions (White, 1983; Goldblatt, 1978), and later revisited and described into seven biome units (Rutherford, 1997).
 These include the Succulent-Karoo, Nama-Karoo, Desert, savanna, Fynbos, Grassland, and forest (Fig.1).